keremkoseoglu/databus/mkdocs/docs/web.md

 The 👋 emoji on top can be used to logout of Databus.

-## Shutdown
+## System

+The 🎛 emoji on top can be used to access the system page.
+Note that this section is only available to the [root user](client.md).

+- **Pause**: The system will finish active [drivers](driver.md) first, then pause safely.
+[The dispatcher](dispatcher.md) will deactivate until you resume.
+- **Resume**: The system will continue working.
+This means that [the dispatcher](dispatcher.md) will activate again.
-The 🔴 emoji on top can be used to shutdown Databus.
-The system will finish active [drivers](driver.md) first, then shutdown safely.
+- **Shutdown**: The system will finish active [drivers](driver.md) first, then shutdown safely.
 If you shutdown in any other way, you may cause unwanted data inconsistencies.
-Note that shutting the system down is only available to the [root user](client.md).